sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 ### Bringing it all together

-Given the dynamics (`ude_prob`), ML models, measurements, observables, and parameters to estimate, a `PEtabModel` is created in the same way as for a mechanistic problem.
-The only difference is that the ML models also must be provided:
+Given the dynamic model (`ude_prob`), ML models, measurements, observables, and parameters to estimate, a `PEtabModel` is created largely the same way as for a mechanistic problem.
+The main difference is that the ML models must also be provided:

 ```@example 1
 model_ude = PEtabModel(
     ude_prob, observables, measurements, pest; ml_models = ml_model
 )
+nothing # hide
 ```

-A `PEtabODEProblem` can then be constructed as usual:
+Given a `PEtabModel`, a  `PEtabODEProblem` can then be constructed as usual:

 ```@example 1
 petab_prob = PEtabODEProblem(model_ude; odesolver = ODESolver(Tsit5()))
 describe(petab_prob)
 ```

-From the problem summary, the problem includes both mechanistic and ML parameters to estimate.
-Here, the non-stiff solver `Tsit5()` is used since this example is non-stiff.
-Moreover, the gradient is computed using `ForwardDiff`.
-In general, the same `PEtabODEProblem` options are available as for mechanistic models, however, the default options differ slightly discussed at the
-[Default PEtabODEProblem options](@ref default_options) page.
+As seen from the problem summary, the problem includes both mechanistic and ML parameters to estimate.
+It is further seen the non-stiff ODE solver `Tsit5()` is used and gradients are computed with ForwardDiff.
+These options can be changed, and the same `PEtabODEProblem` options are supported as for mechanistic models.
+Note, however, that defaults for SciML problems differ from mechanistic models; for details the [Default PEtabODEProblem options](@ref default_options) page.

 ## Parameter estimation (model training)

-SciML problems can be fitted using the same approaches as purely mechanistic models (e.g. multi-start local optimization with a quasi-Newton method using `calibrate`).
+SciML problems can be trained using the same approaches as purely mechanistic models (e.g. multi-start local optimization with a BFGS-based method via [`calibrate`](@ref)).
 In practice, SciML problems often benefit from optimizers commonly used for ML models, such as the `Adam` optimizer.

 This tutorial sets up a training loop with `Adam` from [Optimisers.jl](https://fluxml.ai/Optimisers.jl/stable/).
-Like most optimizers, `Adam` requires a start guess.
-A random start guess can be generated with:
+Like most optimizers, `Adam` requires a start guess, which can be generated with:

 ```@example 1
-import StableRNGs
+using StableRNGs
-rng = StableRNG(1) # For reproducibility
+rng = StableRNG(1) # for reproducibility
-x0 = get_startguesses(rng, petab_prob, 1)
+x0 = get_startguess(rng, petab_prob, 1)
 ```

-The start guess includes both mechanistic parameters (`x0.d`) and ML parameters (`x0.net1`).
-By default, `get_startguess` initializes ML parameters using the initializers in the Lux model.
+The start guess includes both mechanistic parameters (e.g. `x0.d`) and ML parameters (e.g. `x0.net1`).
+By default, `get_startguesses` initializes ML parameters using the initializers in the Lux model.
 While not needed here, SciML training can often be improved by initializing ML parameters to smaller values than these defaults.

-With a start guess available, a training loop can be written using `petab_prob.nllh(x)` `petab_prob.grad(x)` to compute the objective.
-For example, to train for 5000 epochs with
+With a start guess available, a training loop can be written leveraging that the objective function and its gradient can be computed with `petab_prob.nllh(x)` and `petab_prob.grad(x)` respectively.
+For example, to train for 5000 epochs with `Adam`:
-Adam:

 ```@example 1
 using Optimisers